Onlymiind/GameboyEmulator/README.md

 A gameboy (DMG model) emulator.

 ## Current status
-Currently, all CPU instructions (except for STOP), interrupts, hardware timer and basic memory operations are implemented.
+Currently, all CPU instructions, interrupts, hardware timer and basic memory operations are implemented.
 This theoretically should be enough to run any ROMs that are not using MBC chips, however, most programs require PPU (a WIP at the point of writing his) implementation to fully function.

 The project was tested on Windows and Linux using unit tests and test ROMs (blargg's test ROMs were used).
 Note that version at `dev` branch might not pass all tests (you should use version at `stable` branch instead).